-With this workflow, anybody can add suggestions, however they need approval from additional member(s) before it is accepted as a translation.
+With this workflow, anybody can add suggestions, and need approval from additional member(s) before it is accepted as a translation.

-- Any user can add suggestions
+- Any user can add suggestions.

-- Any user can vote for suggestions
+- Any user can vote for suggestions.

-- Suggestions become translations when they get given number of votes
+- Suggestions become translations when given a predetermined number of votes.

-Setting Value Note Enable reviews disabled configured at project level Enable suggestions enabled Suggestion voting enabled Autoaccept suggestions 1 you can set higher value to require more peer reviews Translators group Users or Translate with access control Reviewers group N/A not used, all translators review
+Setting Value Note Enable reviews off Configured at project level.
+Enable suggestions on Suggestion voting on Autoaccept suggestions 1 You can set higher value to require more peer reviews.
+Translators group Users Or Translate with access control.
+Reviewers group N/A Not used, all translators review.